-Giovanni Luca Ciampaglia is an assistant professor at the Department of Computer Science and Engineering at the University of South Florida (USF).
-He is interested in all problems arising from the interplay between people and computing systems, in particular the integrity of information in cyberspace and the trustworthiness and reliability of social computing systems.
-At USF, he leads the Computational Sociodynamics Laboratory.
+Giovanni Luca Ciampaglia is an assistant professor at the College of Information Studies at the University of Maryland.
+He is interested in problems originating from the interplay between people and computing systems, in the determinants of information quality in cyberspace, and in how information propagates across social networks, with application to the integrity of information in cyberspace and the trustworthiness and reliability of social computing systems.

 PhD in Informatics, 2012